 Documents you need for a business residence permit

-The main documents required for the application of business residence permit in Germany:
+The primary documents required for the application for a business residence permit in Germany:

 - Valid passport

-- Proof of qualifications and formal requirements of self-employment
+- Proof of qualifications and formal requirements for self-employment

 - Certificates and qualifications of the most recent activities

-- Proof of securing the financing of livelihood and self-employment
+- Evidence of securing the financing of livelihood and self-employment

 - Business plan